RocketChat/Rocket.Chat.iOS/README.md

 ## How to report an Issue

 If you found a bug, please include the current version number (Sidebar > Dropdown > My Account).
-Please also menion the device.
+Please also mention the device.
 Some features only work with newer versions of Rocket.Chat servers, you can get the current version number (even if you're not admin) via `https://chat.server/api/info`.

 Please include as much information as you can provide.
 E.g. try to write down steps to reproduce a bug so we can investigate.
 If you like to help, see [how to contribute](#Contribute).